MarcusIsCode/Marvel-instagram-clone/README.md

 <a href="https://github.com/MarcusIsCode/Picture-this/pull/2">See the pull request here</a>

 __Extra features__
-* As a user I should be able to follow and unfollow other users.
+* As a user I should be able to follow and unfollow other users and see their posts on the homepage.
 * As a use I should be able to search and see a list of users by query.

 __added by <a href="https://github.com/milliebase">Betsy Alva Soplin</a>__